the10or/personal-assistant-web/README.md

 1. Clone the repository: `git clone https://github.com/the10or/personal-assistant-web.git`
 2. Navigate to the project directory: `cd personal assistant`
+3. Be sure to create an *.env* file based on the provided *.env.example* file.
+You will also need to add a security key in JSON format to access Google Cloud services.
+Place these files in the root folder of the project, i.e. personal_assistant.
-3. Run the application using Docker Compose with the `--build` flag for the first run to ensure that the application is built seamlessly: `docker-compose up --build`.
+4. Run the application using Docker Compose with the `--build` flag for the first run to ensure that the application is built seamlessly: `docker-compose up --build`.
    *Note that for your convenience, all dependencies will be installed automatically and migrations will be applied during the Docker Compose build process.
 Subsequent runs can be performed without the `--build` flag.*

 ## Usage